Magnetic Materials for Quantum Magnonics: Introduction into quantum magnonics

 \section{Introduction into quantum magnonics}

 Quantum computing promises transformative advances in computation, with potential impacts on cryptography, materials science, and artificial intelligence~\cite{Nielsen2010,Arute2019}.
 A central challenge for solid-state quantum technology is to identify an on-chip platform with a suitable nanoscale information carrier~\cite{Chumak2022}.
 Magnons\,---\,the bosonic quanta of spin-wave excitations in ordered magnets\,---\,are promising for this role.
-The emerging field of quantum magnonics~\cite{Lachance-Quirion2019,Li2020,Li2022,Chumak2022,Yuan2022} operates with quantum states of magnons, including single magnons, typically at millikelvin temperatures where thermal magnons are suppressed.
+The emerging field of quantum magnonics~\cite{Lachance-Quirion2019,Li2020,Li2022,Chumak2022,Yuan2022,Zhang2023} operates with quantum states of magnons, including single magnons, typically at millikelvin temperatures, where thermal magnons are suppressed.
 Magnons cover gigahertz to terahertz frequencies~\cite{Levchenko2024}, scale to nanometer footprints~\cite{Wang2019b,Heinz2020}, interface naturally with microwave circuitry~\cite{Chumak2017}, and exhibit strongly nonlinear and nonreciprocal dynamics~\cite{Chumak2014,Wang2024,Pirro2021,QWang2023,Zenbaa2025}.
 These properties position magnons as promising candidates for quantum information processing, coherent transport, and entangled-state preparation~\cite{Lachance-Quirion2019,Li2020,Li2022,Chumak2022,Yuan2022}.

 At room temperature (RT), macroscopic quantum phenomena in magnon gases are already accessible.
 Theory and experiment have established Bose--Einstein condensation of magnons \cite{Demokritov2006,Serga2014,Schneider2020,Schneider2021}, magnonic supercurrents \cite{Bozhko2016,Kreil2018}, and the magnonic Aharonov--Casher effect \cite{Serha2023,Nakata2014}.
 In antiferromagnets, quantum magnonics can reach the terahertz regime.
-Cavity coupled antiferromagnetic magnons have been demonstrated in collinear and canted phases \cite{Boventer2023}, and terahertz cavity magnon polaritons have been realized in prototype platforms \cite{Kritzell2023}.
-Long distance coherent antiferromagnetic spin-wave propagation at RT further supports device scale viability \cite{HWang2023}.
-These advances complement broader arguments for magnons as quantum excitations with frequency tunability and compatibility with hybrid architectures \cite{Yuan2022,Chumak2022,Li2020}.\looseness=-3
+Cavity-coupled antiferromagnetic magnons have been demonstrated in collinear and canted phases \cite{Boventer2023}, and terahertz cavity magnon polaritons have been realized in prototype platforms \cite{Kritzell2023}.
+Long-distance coherent antiferromagnetic spin-wave propagation at RT further supports device scaling viability \cite{HWang2023}.
+These advances complement broader arguments for magnons as quantum excitations with frequency tunability and compatibility with hybrid architectures \cite{Zhang2023,Yuan2022,Chumak2022,Li2020}.\looseness=-3